 Because of the strong links between nuclear safety and radiation protection SKI and SSI must co-operate in the supervision of the nuclear facilities.
-Usually the two authorities co-operate in major safety assessments, e.g. ASAR, and in reviews of licensee's applications for different plant- or technical specification modifications.
+Usually the two authorities co-operate in major safety assessments, e.g. periodic safety reviews, PSR, (previously called ASAR, As Operated Safety Analysis Report), and in reviews of licensee's applications for different plant or technical specification modifications.
 Joint inspections are carried out occasionally.

 Another area of concern is the long-term performance of repositories.
 Only waste packages approved by SKI and SSI may be transported to a repository.
 SKI and SSI have therefore set up a joint expert group to review the fulfilment of requirements related to the disposal of waste packages, especially with regard to long-term performance.
-One important tool in the review activities is verifification of compliance with procedures by means of inspections at the sites.
+One important tool in the review activities is verification of compliance with procedures by means of inspections at the sites.